 People like you also read ...

-*Unit linked insurance products are subject to market risk, which affect the Net Asset Values & the customer shall be responsible for his/her decision.
+*Unit linked insurance products are subject to market risk, which affects the Net Asset Values & the customer shall be responsible for his/her decision.
 The names of the Company, Product names or fund options do not indicate their quality or future guidance on returns.
 Funds do not offer guaranteed or assured returns.

 ^In ULIPs, the investment risk in the investment portfolio is borne by the policyholder.